 Have some of your money invested in assets!

-Whether it’s a CD ladder (more on that in another post), stocks, bonds, or any other asset, make sure you have invest in some assets before you buy a car.
+Whether it’s a CD ladder (more on that in another post), stocks, bonds, or any other asset, make sure you have invested in some assets before you buy a car.

 The financially literate buy a car differently than others.

 I remember meeting a family friend a few years back, he does well and owns some properties.
 He wanted a new SUV for the family, to replace their older one, and was going to buy a fully loaded Volvo SUV.

 Regardless of how much it cost (probably around $60k), I was blown away about how he was going to pay for it.